rainlanguage/docs.rainprotocol.xyz/docs/smart-contracts/redeemableERC20/RedeemableERC20.md

 ### `endDistribution(address distributor_)` (external)

-The admin can forward or burn all tokens of a single address to end `Phase.ZERO`.
+The admin can forward or burn all tokens of a single address to end `PHASE_DISTRIBUTING`.
-The intent is that during `Phase.ZERO` there is some contract responsible for distributing the tokens.
+The intent is that during `PHASE_DISTRIBUTING` there is some contract responsible for distributing the tokens.
-The admin specifies the distributor to end `Phase.ZERO` and the forwarding address set during initialization is used.
+The admin specifies the distributor to end `PHASE_DISTRIBUTING` and the forwarding address set during initialization is used.
 If the forwarding address is `0` the rTKN will be burned, otherwise the entire balance of the distributor is forwarded to the nominated address.
 In practical